05. Computing variables

 - [[Highlighting and running]] these code will create three more variables in our dataset,

-- Find these code in this module's R script file.
+- [[Find this working code in the R script file]].

 -